 Service models - who owns what

-The three service models aren't just exam material.
-They define who is responsible when something breaks.
+The three service models define who is responsible when something breaks - and getting this wrong wastes incident time.

-• IaaS (VMs, VNets, disks) - You manage the OS, runtime, app, and data.
-The provider manages the physical hardware and hypervisor.
+- IaaS (VMs, VNets, disks) - You manage the OS, runtime, app, and data.
+The provider manages physical hardware.
 If the VM's disk fills up, that's your problem.

-• PaaS (App Service, Azure Functions, managed databases) - You manage the app and data.
-The provider manages the OS, patching, and scaling.
+- PaaS (App Service, Azure Functions, managed databases) - You manage the app and data.
+The provider manages the OS and patching.
 If the database has a slow query, that's your problem.
-If the database server needs a kernel patch, that's theirs.
+If it needs a kernel patch, that's theirs.

-• SaaS (Microsoft 365, Salesforce) - You manage your data and access policies.
-Everything else is the provider's responsibility.
+- SaaS (Microsoft 365, Salesforce) - You manage your data and access policies.
+Everything else belongs to the provider.

-The shared responsibility model isn't abstract.
-I've seen teams open a ticket with Microsoft because their AKS pods were OOM-killed - but OOM is the customer's responsibility.
-Understanding the boundary saves you hours during incidents.
+I've seen teams open a support ticket with Microsoft because their AKS pods were OOM-killed.
+OOM is entirely the customer's responsibility - the shared responsibility boundary matters most when you're in the middle of an incident.

 Regions and availability

-• Regions - Physical locations where Azure has data centers.
-Choosing the right region affects latency, compliance, and cost.
-I pick the region closest to my users, then check if all the services I need are available there.
+- Regions - Physical data center locations.
+I pick the region closest to my users, then verify all the services I need are available there.
+Not every service is in every region.

-• Availability Zones - Physically separate data centers within a region.
-Spreading workloads across zones protects against single-facility failures.
+- Availability Zones - Independent data centers within one region.
+Spreading workloads across zones means a facility failure doesn't take down your entire service.

-• High Availability vs Disaster Recovery - HA keeps you running during component failures (zone goes down).
-DR gets you back after a major event (entire region goes down).
-They solve different problems and cost different amounts.
+- High Availability vs Disaster Recovery - HA keeps things running during component failures within a region.
+DR gets you back after a major event that takes down an entire region.
+They solve different problems at different cost points.

 Cloud economics